ma-b/hirsch-walks/Spindles/docs/src/tutorials/hirsch.md

 This tutorial showcases more advanced use cases of *Spindles.jl*.
 For its basic usage, please read [this tutorial](@ref "First steps") first.

 ## The Hirsch conjecture
 The [Hirsch conjecture](https://en.wikipedia.org/wiki/Hirsch_conjecture) for polytopes stated that any two vertices of a $d$-dimensional polytope with $f$ facets can be connected by a path of at most $f-d$ edges.
-It was disproved in 2010 when Francisco Santos found a [construction](https://arxiv.org/abs/1006.2814) that produces counterexamples from spindles with a special property: the length of a shortest path between their apices must be strictly greater than the dimension.
+It was disproved in 2010 when Francisco Santos found a [construction](https://arxiv.org/abs/1006.2814) that produces counterexamples from spindles with a special property: the length of a shortest path between the apices (called the *length* of the spindle) must be strictly greater than the dimension.

 Santos' original counterexample from 2010 is based on a 5-dimensional spindle with 48 facets, for which the shortest path between the apices is of length 6.
 The minimal inequality description of this spindle (see Table 1 in Santos' [paper](https://arxiv.org/pdf/1006.2814)) can be found in the file `s-48-5.txt` located in the `examples` folder beneath the package root.